Alphonse Mattia

-Alphonse Mattia (born 1947) is an American furniture designer, woodworker, sculptor and educator.
+Alphonse Mattia (1947 – April 10, 2023) was an American furniture designer, woodworker, sculptor and educator.
 In 2005, Alphonse Mattia was elected a Fellow of the American Craft Council (ACC).

 Biography

 Alphonse Mattia was born in 1947 in Philadelphia, Pennsylvania.
 He was raised in an Italian American, Catholic family.
 He attended Philadelphia College of Art (now known as the University of the Arts) and graduated with a BFA degree.
 Mattia has a MFA degree in 1973 in industrial design from Rhode Island School of Design, where he also studied furniture under Tage Frid.